 Proctortrack is an automated online remote proctoring tool that uses AI technology to detect and deter academic misconduct by verifying student identity and scanning student activity throughout an exam.
 Proctortrack aligns with the Sakai Tests & Quizzes and Gradebook tools, allowing faculty to create and customize proctoring settings for each assessment.

-Instructional Technology & Research Support (ITRS) and the Office of Online Learning (OOL) will be hosting a series of live webinars introducing Proctortrack to faculty and students.
-The schedule is listed below and registration is required.
-Please note each session has a unique registration link.
+Instructional Technology & Research Support (ITRS) and the Office of Online Learning (OOL) hosted a series of live webinars introducing Proctortrack to faculty and students.

 Introduction to Proctortrack for Faculty